menatwork/parallax-doku/README.md

 * Add a new element, choose your root page and set "Activate scrollbar"
 * Add another element and choose your regular page under "Animation Page"
 * Now add the containing articles in this page.
 Later you can play with the duration but for the first time set the value to 500
-* To bring the animation to life set the following CSS parameter in your stylesheet
+* The animation for the article is now active and you are able to see it in the frontend

 Parallax für Contao - Deutsch